NadirCianid/Library/javafx-sdk-17.0.15/legal/javafx.media/glib.md

 subsequent copies and derivative works made from that copy.

-  This option is useful when you wish to copy part of the code of the Library into a program that is not a library.
+  This option is useful when you wish to copy part of the code of the Library into a program that is not a bookService.

   4. You may copy and distribute the Library (or a portion or derivative of it, under Section 2) in object code or executable form